 Lilac and deep purple hues cover the lids with a finishing touch of glittery gems placed precisely to the eyes' inner corners for extra shimmer and sparkle.
 Colourpop's Mixed Crystal Face Jewels ($7) can help you achieve this look.

 Sparkle and shimmer all day with this glorious purple shadow and glitter look that glistens and gleams in all the right ways.
 Extend your eyeliner out into a wing shape for added drama and detail.

-Glitter packs a powerful punch on the lids, while softer shadow shades create a cut crease for a fabulous look that is red carpet-worthy.
-Whether you use glittery shadow pigments or actual press on gems for the lids is entirely up to you, it will be a hit either way.
+Glitter packs a powerful punch on the lids, while softer shadow shades create a cut crease for a fabulous look that's red carpet-worthy.
+Whether you use glittery shadow pigments or actual press-on gems for the lids is entirely up to you, it will be a hit either way.

 Two-Toned Cut Crease

 Creating a well-defined cut crease doesn't mean you have to stick to one eyeshadow shade.
-Here, a darker shade is used on the outer corner of the eyes, will a lighter shade within the same color family is used in the inner corner to create definition.
+Here, a darker shade defines the outer corner of the eyes, while a lighter shade within the same color family highlights the inner half of the eyelid.